PeteHaitch/phd_thesis/markdown/paper_reviews.md

 ## \cite{Li:2010fb}
 \cite{Li:2010fb} report the methylome of a single sample.
 They used WGBS to study 5mC from peripheral blood mononuclear cells (PBMCs) from an Asian man whose genome had also been used to create the Han Chinese reference genome.

 The authors used the simple $m$ and $u$ read-counting estimators of $M$ and $U$, subject to some filtering of the reads.
 The authors used the Binomial model from \cite{Lister:2008bh} to identify methylcytosines.
 As they only had the one sample, many of the analyses were descriptive.
-For example, they looked at the distribution of $\beta$-values 20 different genomic elements such as CGIs, UTRs and repetive sequences.
+For example, they looked at the distribution of $\beta$-values 20 different genomic elements such as CGIs, UTRs and repetitive sequences.

 The authors looked at the autocorrelation of $\beta$-values across a range of genomic elements.
 They reported a $~170$nt periodicity in the autocorrelation plot of CpG methylation, similar to that found by \cite{Cokus:2008fc} in _Arabidopsis_.
 They did not find evidence of any smaller periodicities such as the 8-10 bp periodicity reported by \cite{Cokus:2008fc} and \cite{Lister:2009hy}.